“It’s like UNO, except there are goats, magical enchiladas and kittens that can kill you.” – CNN

 It is relatively easy to learn.
 It might take you 5-10 minutes until you completely understand how the game should be played.

-Playing the Game/How is The Game Really Like
+Playing the Game/How the Game is Really Like

 Once you understand how the game actually goes, the game is pretty simple, and absolutely fun to play with friends, or family, or anyone who agrees to play with you.